fundamelon/rshell/README.md

 As in bash, ```cd``` will ignore all parameters after the first.
 NOTE: Functionality with connectors and piping operators is UNDEFINED, UNTESTED, and should be avoided.

+#### signal handling
+rshell can handle CTRL+C and CTRL+Z signals to terminate and stop foreground processes respectively.

+Behavior is UNDEFINED when using with connectors and redirection operators.

+The functions ```fg``` and ```bg``` can be used to manipulate the last spawned process, but there is no stack, so the next process to start will overwrite the last one, with no link back.

 #### other

 When ```ls``` is invoked, the flag ```--color``` is appended to enable colors.